ShakH00/OMGame/docs/profile_matchmaking/README.md

-# SENG 300 - Project - Leaderboard & Matchmaking Team
+# SENG 300 - Project - Profile & Matchmaking Team

 ## Team Members
 The names and UCIDs of all team members are listed in team.md.

 ## File Descriptions
-- `./docs/leaderboard_matchmaking/`: Contains documentation regarding how the matchmaking process will work and use case descriptions.
+- `./docs/profile_matchmaking/`: Contains documentation regarding how the matchmaking process will work and use case descriptions.
-- `./diagrams/leaderboard_matchmaking/class_structure_diagrams/`: Contains the class structure diagrams.
+- `./diagrams/profile_matchmaking/class_structure_diagrams/`: Contains the class structure diagrams.
 See below for information on naming conventions.
-- `./diagrams/leaderboard_matchmaking/sequence_diagrams/`: Contains the sequence diagrams.
+- `./diagrams/profile_matchmaking/sequence_diagrams/`: Contains the sequence diagrams.
 See below for information on naming conventions.
-- `./diagrams/leaderboard_matchmaking/use_case_diagrams/`: Contains use case diagrams.
+- `./diagrams/profile_matchmaking/use_case_diagrams/`: Contains use case diagrams.
 See below for information on naming conventions.

 ## Diagrams
 We have created class structure, sequence diagrams and use case diagrams representing the critical parts of the leaderboard and matchmaking system.